zowe/docs-site/docs/user-guide/configure-zowe-zosmf-workflow.md

 You can complete the following tasks with the z/OSMF workflow:

 - Configure the Zowe instance directory
-- Enable the API ML gateway
+- Enable the API ML Gateway
 - Enable the metrics service
 - Enable the API catalog
 - Enable automatic discovery